alexia-pratensi/chat-app/README.md

 ### Backend:

 cd chat-app/backend

-Run this command line: mvn spring-boot:run or run the app with the
+Run this command line: mvn spring-boot:run

+or run the app with your IDE

 ### Frontend:

 cd chat-app/frontend

 Run this command line: ng s

 ## Author